event-driven-io/emmett/docs/getting-started.md

 <<< @./../packages/emmett-expressjs/src/index.ts#web-api-setup

-We recommend providing different web app configurations for different logical groups.
+We recommend providing different web app configurations for different endpoints' logical groupings.
 It's also worth injecting all needed dependencies from the top, as that will make integration testing easier.

 That's what we did in our case.
-We've set up our Shopping Carts API and injected the event store.
+We've set up our Shopping Carts API and injected external dependencies:

+- event store to store and retrieve events,
+- The `getUnitPrice` method represents a call to an external service to get the price of a product added to the shopping cart.

 That clearly explains what dependencies this API needs, and by reading the file, you can understand what your application technology needs.
 That should cut the onboarding time for new people grasping our system setup.

 <<< @/snippets/gettingStarted/webApi/apiSetup.ts#getting-started-api-setup